MicrosoftDocs/security/security-docs/privileged-access-workstations/privileged-access-strategy.md

 ![PLACEHOLDER](./media/privileged-access-strategy/human-operated-ransomware-growth.png)

 - High business impact
-   - It is difficult to overstate the potential business impact and damage of a loss to privileged access.
+   - It's difficult to overstate the potential business impact and damage of a loss to privileged access.
 Attacker's with privileged access effectively have full control of all enterprise assets and resources, giving them the ability to disclose any confidential data, stop all business processes, or subvert business processes and machines to damage property, hurt people, or worse.
 	Massive business impact has been seen across every industry with:
       - **Targeted data theft** - attackers use privileged access to access and steal sensitive intellectual property for their own use it or to sell/transfer to your competitors or foreign governments
       - **Human-operated ransomware (HumOR)** - attackers use privileged access to steal and/or encrypt all data and systems in the enterprise, often stopping all business operations.
 They then extort the target organization by demanding money to not disclose the data and/or providing the keys to unlock it.